Budddy/exst/README.md

 - the maximal clause size
 - the maximal positive clause size
 - the maximal negative clause size
-- the number of variables that occur as positive literals with helpers
+- the number of variables that occur as positive literals with auxiliary variables
-- the number of variables that occur as positive literals without helpers
+- the number of variables that occur as positive literals without auxiliary variables
-- the number of variables that occur as negative literals with helpers
+- the number of variables that occur as negative literals with auxiliary variables
-- the number of variables that occur as negative literals without helpers
+- the number of variables that occur as negative literals without auxiliary variables
 - the maximal positive rule size constraint
 - the maximal positive rule size non-constraint
 - the total number of atom occurrences constraint